 Skip to Content

-Most study abroad students travel after their programs are over, but our National Expedition kicks off your adventure by introducing you to New Zealand and exposing you to the country’s dynamic human and geographic terrain.
+Most study abroad students travel after their programs are over, but our study tour kicks off your adventure by introducing you to New Zealand and exposing you to the country’s dynamic human and geographic terrain.

 You’ll visit the South Island high country, debate the pros and cons of being the world’s largest dairy producer, and explore volcanoes and geothermal areas.
 You will gain an understanding of the intricate relationships between agricultural and environmental issues in New Zealand and how these shape the everyday lives of Kiwis and the country as a whole.
-Throughout the expedition, you will benefit from on-the-ground expertise provided by Massey’s academic staff.
+You will benefit from on-the-ground expertise provided by Massey’s academic staff throughout your programme.

-Your expedition begins in Queenstown and travels through the spectacular scenery of the South Island.
+Your study tour begins in Queenstown and travels through the spectacular scenery of the South Island.
 Destinations include the historic 100,000-acre high country sheep station on Mt.
-Nicholas, spectacular South Island national parks and alpine areas, the garden city of Christchurch, beautiful Saint Arnaud, the wine region around Blenheim, and finally to the port city of Picton where you will board the ferry to cross the Cook Strait.
+Nicholas, the spectacular Aoraki/Mount Cook National Park, the garden city of Christchurch, the wine region around Blenheim, and the port city of Picton where you will board the ferry to cross the Cook Strait.

-The exploration of New Zealand continues as we travel across the North Island.
-Agricultural, environmental, and wildlife management issues will remain our focus as we stop in the capital city of Wellington, the volcanic region of Tongariro National Park, traverse the dairy-rich Manawatu region, and canvas the cultural centre of Taupo.
-The expedition finishes in Hawke’s Bay, where you will stay for your Internship.
+Your trek continues as we travel across the North Island.
+Agricultural, environmental, and wildlife management issues will remain our focus as we stop in the capital city of Wellington, Northern Wairarapa's Pukaha Mount Bruce National Wildlife Centre, the volcanic area of Tongariro National Park, and traverse the dairy-rich Manawatu region.
+The study tour finishes in Hawke’s Bay, where you will stay for your Internship.